toubeichuan/CosmoTrail/README.md

 ## Overview
 **CosmoTrail** is an in-browser 3D astronomical visualization system.
 It combines **GPU-accelerated rendering** with planetary data from **NASA/JPL** and classic analytical models (e.g., **VSOP87** and **ELP2000-82B**).
 In a single page you can switch among **Solar System**, **Earth–Moon**, and **Jupiter** scenarios, adjust simulation time and speed, and interactively grasp celestial mechanics.

+Unlike conventional planetarium software that requires installation and local resources, this simulator runs entirely in a web browser.
+Its lightweight design enables students, educators, and astronomy enthusiasts to access complex celestial visualizations instantly—anytime and anywhere.

 ---